-- Tidy Hair; does not need specifically to be styled but a clean look is a must, if you do style your hair, bring a mirror and some product to make fine adjustments when you get there! (and dont worry about split ends, they happen, I edit them out as standard now.
+- Tidy Hair; does not need specifically to be overly styled but a clean look is a must, if you do style your hair, bring a mirror and some product to make fine adjustments when you get there! (and dont worry about split ends, they happen, I edit them out as standard now).

 - Makeup; avoid heavy makeup, this is normally the biggest mistake made by new models and it can affect skin tone terribly in camera often looking cakey.
 Go for light makeup and neutral shades where possible.
-Typically I advise against strong colours as it’s easy to go from light shading of the eyes to a panda.
+Typically I advise against strong colours as it’s easy to go from light shading to the eyes to a panda.
 We’ll save such makeup for stylised and fashion shoots.

 - Preparation; you need a good night’s sleep before any shoot, tired eyes, bags that accompany them, even stamina on the day are heavily affected by this, and it’s about making a good impression, but physically you’ll find modelling is a very draining job, so you need that strength!

 - Diet; drink plenty of water up to the shoot, dehydration does show up in the skin and photographs, and it’s a simple one.
-Generally avoid fatty foods (takeaways are the worst) and avoid alcohol completely for a few days prior and fruit is recommended.
+Generally avoid fatty foods (takeaways are the worst) and avoid alcohol completely for a few days prior (makes skin look sallow) and fruit is recommended.

 - Planning; Plan how you are getting to your shoot and allow plenty of time.
 Old saying in transport is “it’s easier to be early and kill time than be late and make it”.